How to Get Through Mother’s Day Without Your Mom

 “When my mom died, so many people told me that ‘the holidays are the hardest,’ but because I interacted with my mom on a daily basis, and she lived just a mile from me, it was the every days that were the hardest!
 I try to find little ways to honour her every day but for Mother’s Day, I just take a potted outdoor flower to her grave and then pick it up in a few days and display it outdoors at my home.
 This was I see it every day as I go in and out and it makes me smile every time, remembering her.” —Joy M., 52, Firth, ID

-These beautiful Mother’s Day quotes capture what a mother’s love really is.
+These beautiful Mother’s Day quotes capture the beauty of a mother’s love.

 Feel free to skip the Mother’s Day brunch and do your own thing